40+ Free Obituary Templates | How to Write (with Samples)

 To create a public record for the person

-Obituary VS a Death Notice
+Obituary Vs. a Death Notice

-Obituary VS a Eulogy
+Obituary Vs. Eulogy

 Things to Include in an Obituary Template